ffamilyfriendly/Video-Storage/README.md

 | Firefox (PC) | ✅             | Manjaro, 84.0.2 (64-bit)          |
 | Safari (IOS) | ❌             | working on fixing this            |

 *A browser missing from compat list?
-Make a fork and commit your result on that browser*
+Make a pull request!*

+## how to import

 ## example
 ```js